SAP/cloud-sdk-java/docs/blogs/oss-part2.md

 Right from the get-go it was clear that we would release a new major version of the SDK once the open source migration was complete.
 As outlined in part 1 of this blog post series, the open source version would come with a new license and significant changes to the feature scope, dropping support for some legacy features and platforms.
-With the current version being 4.X at the time we set the goal to release version 5.0.0 as the first open source version of the SDK.
+With the current version being 4.X at the time, we set the goal to release version 5.0.0 as the first open source version of the SDK.

 Still, we would have to continue developing the current version 4 for some time, at least up until a few weeks before the release of version 5.
 And even after that, we would have to maintain version 4 and provide bug fixes and security updates for some time.